AaltoSciComp/scicomp-docs/triton/apps/python.rst

 installed by us) will not be used, but you can choose which packages you want to install.

-We nowadays recommend that you use the ``miniconda``-module for installing these environments.
-Miniconda is basically a minimal Anaconda installation that can be used to create your own environments.
+We nowadays recommend that you use the ``mamba``-module for installing these environments.
+This provides a minimal installation that can be used to create your own environments with ``mamba`` or ``conda``.

 By default conda tries to install packages into your home folder, which can result in running out of quota.
 To fix this, you should run the following commands once::

-  $ module load miniconda
+  $ module load mamba

   $ mkdir $WRKDIR/.conda_pkgs
   $ mkdir $WRKDIR/.conda_envs